What makes the Cambridge MML course so special?

 What grades do I need?

-You’ll need to perform very well at A-Level (A*AA is the standard offer).
-We also consider your AS results and will look at your past performance, such as GCSEs – our successful applicants normally have six or more A* grades at GCSE, but each applicant is assessed individually and we can be flexible.
-Call or email us if you would like to talk it through.
+You’ll need to perform very well at A-Level: A*AA is the minimum.
+We also consider your AS results and will look at your past performance, such as GCSEs.
+But we assess you individually and can be flexible.
+Call us to talk it through.

 How should I prepare for interview at Newnham?